 Exterior wood shutters have been used for centuries on homes throughout the world to varying degrees of success.
 Poorly built wood shutters may only last only a few years or even months, while carefully crafted shutters can dependably serve for decades.
 Selection of a time-tested exterior grade species is imperative to the longevity of the resulting shutter.
 Adhering components with quality adhesives and proven joinery techniques is essential.
 Finally, a top choice base primer and outdoor grade paint need to be applied according to manufacturer specifications.
 When exposed to moisture, all raw woods will eventually absorb that liquid which leads to decay.
 Just like a painted home, wood shutters need to be regularly assessed for failure points in the finish.

 Pine shutters have the benefit of real wood grain, and are expected to give several years of service.
 Pine can be the best material for exterior shutters for the application if the climate is relatively mild with minimal temperature fluctuations.
 However, Pine is a soft wood that expands and contracts more than other woods.
 With each passing season, the internal movement makes them more susceptible to water damage.

 Red Grandis shutters are much more dimensionally stable than Pine.
 It has a natural resistance to decay because of its lack of resin, and is a fairly lightweight straight wood with a tight, even grain.

-Cedar shutters have a slightly longer predictable life than Redwood.
-Western Red Cedar is the most common material for construction of exterior shutters because of its resistance to both insects and decay.
+Cedar shutters have a slightly longer predictable life than most woods used for building shutters.
+Cedar is the most common material for construction of exterior shutters because of its resistance to both insects and decay.
 It is a straight wood that finishes very well and can withstand harsh outdoor conditions well.
 Cedar has a great reputation for use on all sorts of outdoor projects – decks, railings, patio furniture, pergolas.
 Because of these features, Cedar shutters are some of the most dependable accessory a homeowner can install.